apache/iceberg/format/spec.md

 1. Timestamp values _without time zone_ represent a date and time of day regardless of zone: the time value is independent of zone adjustments (`2017-11-16 17:10:34` is always retrieved as `2017-11-16 17:10:34`).
 2. Timestamp values _with time zone_ represent a point in time: values are stored as UTC and do not retain a source time zone (`2017-11-16 17:10:34 PST` is stored/retrieved as `2017-11-17 01:10:34 UTC` and these values are considered identical).
 3. Character strings must be stored as UTF-8 encoded byte arrays.
 4. CRS (coordinate reference system) is a mapping of how coordinates refer to locations on earth.
 A custom crs can be specified by a string, which is a table property whose value is the crs representation, and with an additional '.type' suffix is optionally another table property whose value describes the representation's encoding.
-If this field is null (no custom CRS provided), CRS defaults to OGC:CRS84, which means the data must be stored in longitude, latitude based on the WGS84 datum.
+If this field is null (no custom CRS provided), CRS defaults to OGC:CRS84.
 Fixed and cannot be changed by schema evolution.

 For details on how to serialize a schema to JSON, see Appendix C.